OpenInternet/saferjourno/content/digital-risk-assessment-template/index.en.md

 - [ ] I have created long (15 characters or more) and unique passwords for my accounts
 - [ ] I have created and follow a plan for creating and storing my passwords securely
-- [ ] I have turned on two-factor authentication for my accounts
+- [ ] I have turned on two-factor authentication for my accounts, ideally with physical security keys or passkeys
 - [ ] I have accessed and saved the backup codes for those accounts
+- [ ] If I'm using a password manager, I've enabled auto-fill in my web browser to combat phishing threats
 - [ ] I have reviewed the content of my most important accounts and removed anything I would not feel comfortable with others accessing.
 - [ ] I have taken steps to separate out my work and personal accounts online
-- [ ] I have now secured all my online accounts using the steps above
-- [ ] I am aware of the steps I need to take to better protect against phishing

 ## Device security